Kaz-ookid/Autoseller/README.md

 4. Press `*` (by default) to sell the selected quantity to -1 kamas cheaper than the listed items to ensure yours appears first.
 5. Press `$` (by default) to sell the whole stack of the item, starting from the selected quantity to the lowest to sell everything (100, then 10, then 1 until gone).
 6. If you have items already listed in HdV, after selecting them you can press `*` to modify the price and list it back to update the price to -1.
 It works for updating multiple of the same item in the same quantity packs.

+### Notes on Usage
-7. Avoid moving your mouse during the sell process.
+1. Avoid moving your mouse during the sell process.
 Your mouse will come back to its original position after the process is done.
-8. Make sure to have the Dofus window the bigger possible to avoid any issues with the image recognition.
+2. Make sure to have the Dofus window the bigger possible to avoid any issues with the image recognition.
 Click the "Reset Coordinates" button if you ever resize the Dofus window.
-9. Every first action will take a bit longer as the script will take screenshots of the HdV to detect the coordinates of the different elements.
-After that, the process will be faster.
+3. Every first action will take a bit longer as the script will take screenshots of the HdV to detect the coordinates of the different elements.
+After that, the process will be faster for the current run.
+4. Make sure to disable "Optimisation des textes pour petits écrans" (Text optimization for small screens) in Settings > Interfaces > General (second tickbox).
+This modifies the font and can cause issues with the image recognition.
+An option to handle this will be available in the future.

 ## File Structure
 ````